Discover Jesus \ Topic \The Four Gospels

 • The Gospel of Mark

-Mark is none other than John Mark, the “boy of all chores” who was in the background of many events in Jesus’ life.
-Mark was the young boy who was in charge of the apostolic party’s food supply during the events of the feeding of the 5,000.
+The Gospel of Mark was written by John Mark, the chore boy who was in the background of many events in Jesus’ life.
+Mark was the young boy who was in charge of the apostolic party’s food supply during the feeding of the 5,000.
 He spent one day alone with Jesus near the end of his life, and Mark was ever watchful and protective of the Master in his final days.
 John Mark remembered Jesus as a man among men and a minister.
 His Gospel is the earliest, simplest, and shortest record of Jesus’ life.

 The Gospel of Mark was greatly influenced by Simon Peter and, later, by Paul.
 Initially, Mark was reluctant to make a record of the Master’s life, knowing that Jesus always refused to leave any written records.
 But Peter prevailed, feeling that the church in Rome needed a written narrative of Jesus’ life.
 So, Mark finally conceded and took many notes of Peter’s recollections before Peter died in 67 CE.
 These notes, along with his own memories, were collated into an outline that was approved by Peter.
 After Peter died, Mark began the writing of his narrative, finishing his work in 68 CE.